How Tie Guan Yin Tea is Harvested

 Cooling (Liang Qing)

-After sun withering, cooling occurs in a cool, well-ventilated indoor setting.
-Rotate the tea leaves every half to one hour.
+After sun withering, workers move the leaves to a cool, well-ventilated indoor setting.
+They rotate the leaves every 30–60 minutes.

 Tossing (Yao Qing)

 Tossing plays a crucial role in Tie Guan Yin production.
-The friction during this step triggers semi-fermentation.
-The leaves regain their cyan hue after tossing.
-Repeat the tossing process three to five times, with another round of cooling in between.
+Friction during this step initiates semi-fermentation and helps the leaves regain their cyan color.

 Rolling Tie Guan Yin (Bao Rou)